SELF-Technology/self-chain-public/README.md

 - **🤖 AI-First Design**: Unlike blockchains that add AI as an afterthought, SELF Chain is built from the ground up with AI at its core
 - **🔐 True Data Sovereignty**: Your data, your rules—enforced by cryptography and AI
-- **⚡ 50,000 TPS Target**: Designed for real-world scale without compromising decentralization
+- **⚡ High Performance**: Designed for real-world scale without compromising decentralization
 - **🌍 Open Source Core**: Transparent blockchain protocol with community-driven development
 - **🤝 Community Owned**: No single entity controls SELF—it belongs to everyone